aljedaxi/zettel/pages/company_culture.md

 : we default to defaults
 Salience
-: our attention is drawn to novel, interesting, shiny Priming    : we aren't [[conscious]] of our influences Affect     : emotional responses will fuck everything up Commitment : we keep our word an reciprocate favors Ego        : we like to feel good about ourselves
+: our attention is drawn to novel, interesting, shiny Priming
+: we aren't [[conscious]] of our influences
+Affect
+: emotional responses will fuck everything up Commitment